 Benefits are paid in either a lump-sum or in equal annual installments over various timeframes provided by the NQDC Plan, as elected by the participant.
-Generally, benefits that are due as a result of a termination of service are paid or commence after termination.
+Generally, benefits that are due as a result of a termination of service commence or are paid after termination.
 However, only participants who with at least 5 years of service at termination will be eligible to receive or continue receiving installment distributions following termination.